MichaIng/DietPi-Docs/docs/software/media.md

 If you did not select Kodi to start from boot, you can modify the autostart options in `dietpi-autostart`:

-- Desktop = Kodi is available via the LXDE start menu, and, desktop.
+- Desktop: Kodi is available via the LXDE start menu, and, desktop.
-- Console = Kodi can also be run by typing `startkodi`.
+- Console: Kodi can also be run by typing `startkodi`.

 ## ympd